Ethan Allen (armsmaker): Revolver pepperbox percussion pistols

 An entire volume could be written about the variations of the Allen and Thurber iconic pepperbox 'revolving pistols'.
-Often referred to as 'the gun that won the east', the Allen and Thurber pepperbox was a favorite of '49'ers' and other early immigrants to the western United States.
+Often referred to as 'the gun that won the east', the Allen and Thurber pepperbox was a favorite of '49ers' and other early immigrants to the western United States.
 Mark Twain famously quipped that these pistols often discharged more than one barrel when fired, and were not much of a danger to the target, but were dangerous to the shooter.
 Holding several patents, Allen and Thurber pepperboxes were the most popular multi-shot pistols of the 1830s and 1840s, slowly losing market share in the 1850s to Colt's 1849 Pocket and 1851 Navy revolvers.
-The later revolver pepperboxes were produced well into Allen and Wheelock era.
-With the shortage of pistols in the American Civil War, many soldiers on both sides carried an Allen & Thurber pepperbox as a back-up arm.
+The later revolver pepperboxes were produced well into the Allen and Wheelock era.
+With the shortage of pistols in the American Civil War, many soldiers on both sides carried an Allen & Thurber pepperbox as a backup arm.
 Harley Van Cleve and his son Phillip collected and categorized 22 distinct models/variations of the Allen pepperbox, and were an invaluable early 20th century resource for these interesting pistols.
 Patent dates of 1837 and 1845 help to demarcate sub-models to a limited extent, but many improvements were incorporated on the fly to reduce manufacturing costs and/or create a more reliable product.
 The 1845 patent represents several simplifications to the design that likely achieved both of these aims.
 Pepperbox production did not survive the end of the Allen and Wheelock era (c 1864).
 Due to the number produced, smaller pepperbox pistols are common on the secondary market in a wide spectrum of condition.
-The Dragoon model noted below is quite rare, and commands a premium even in scruffy condition.
+The Dragoon model noted below is quite rare and commands a premium even in scruffy condition.
 Please see the cited work for extensive descriptions, illustrations, and a wide variety of photographs.